ghzserg/zmod_klipper/docs/en/Telegram.md

 | **Splooman** | - | + |

 ---
+!!! info

-If you only need notifications in Telegram, then [use the Notify plugin](https://github.com/ghzserg/notify/)
+    If you only need notifications in Telegram, then [use the Notify plugin](https://github.com/ghzserg/notify/blob/main/Readme.md)

 ## Telegram Bot

 ### Description

-If you only need notifications in Telegram, then [use the Notify plugin](https://github.com/ghzserg/notify/)

 Core Idea:
 Our hardware is very slow and has limited memory.
 Therefore, running the moonraker-telegram-bot directly on the hardware is impractical.